-Coronavirus: Kaduna sets up emergency centre – Daily Trust
+Coronavirus: Kaduna sets up Emergency Centre – Daily Trust

-Kaduna State has constituted an Emergency Operational Centre (EOC), following the announcement of the first case of novel coronavirus (COVID -19) in Lagos last Thursday.
+Kaduna State has constituted an Emergency Operational Centre (EOC), following the announcement of the first case of Novel Coronavirus (COVID -19) in Lagos last Thursday, to respond to any eventuality.

-A press statement issued by the Ministry for Health on Saturday stated that committee will be chaired by the Commissioner, Dr Amina Baloni, adding that it was set up to respond quickly, in the event of an outbreak of the disease.
+A press statement issued by the Ministry for Health, stated that the Commissioner, Dr Amina Mohammed Baloni which chair committee that will run the centre, adding that it was set up to respond quickly, in the event of an outbreak of the disease.

-It will be recalled that on February 27, 2020, the Federal Ministry of Health had announced that the first case of COVID-19 had been discovered in Lagos.
+It will be recalled that on February 27, 2020, the Federal Ministry of Health had announced that the first case of Novel Coronavirus (COVID-19) has been discovered in Lagos.

 The statement further reiterated that the general public should observe preventive measures as advised by the Nigeria Centre for Disease Control (NCDC).

-“People should regularly and thoroughly wash hands with soap and water or alcohol based hand sanitisers, maintain at least three to five feet distance between individuals and anyone who is coughing or sneezing,’’ he said.
+According to the Ministry of Health, people should ‘’regularly and thoroughly wash hands with soap and water or alcohol based hand sanitisers, maintain at least three to five feet distance between individuals and anyone who is coughing or sneezing.’’

-The general public is also advised to follow good respiratory hygiene by covering the mouth and nose with a handkerchief or tissue paper, or cough and sneeze into the sleeve at the bent elbow.
+‘’In addition, the general public is also advised to follow good respiratory hygiene by covering the mouth and nose with a handkerchief or tissue paper, or cough and sneeze into the sleeve at the bent elbow,’’ the statement said.

 The Ministry further said that such handkerchiefs or tissue papers should be disposed off immediately after use.